HODRoddy/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: We are the house of dionysus
     subtitle: >-
-      We help guide DIY bands past the vultures and through the snake pit to find and grow their fan base, book more shows and make a noise where they're wanted.
+      We help guide DIY bands and artists past the vultures and through the snake pit to find and grow their fan base, book more shows and make a noise where they're wanted.
     styles:
       self:
         height: auto